adapted from Conservation Guidelines: Uplands Historic District

 Colonial Revival homes began to appear later in the 1890s.
 They started to take on a more symmetrical appearance, and the use of classical detailing dominated as residences became more formal.
 Central entrances framed with sidelights and columned porches or porticos were common, as were large windows, frequently with multiple panes.
 2334 Upland Pl., designed by Desjardins & Hayward, is a great example of the Colonial Revival style.

-The Grandview, an apartment building at 2400 Grandview Ave., exhibits elements of the Jacobethan (Tudor Revival subgroup) and Renaissance styles around its main entrance and porches.
+The Grandview (originally Haydock Apartments), a multi-unit building at 2400 Grandview Ave., exhibits elements of the Jacobethan (Tudor Revival subgroup) and Renaissance styles around its main entrance and porches.
+Like the Clermont, it hearkens back to when East Walnut Hills was largely a streetcar suburb.
+Both now contain rental apartments.

 There are a number of houses at the south end of Upland Place that share certain characteristics of the Tudor style but also show a heavy influence of the evolving Craftsman style, which was an outgrowth of the English Arts and Crafts movement.
 Typical characteristics of this style include exposed rafter ends under wide, overhanging roof eaves, oriental roof shapes and half-timber detailing.
 Examples of these unusual buildings include 2200 (designed by Lucian Plympton for his mother Cordelia Plimpton; change in spelling is intentional), 2202, 2206, and 2210 Upland Place.

 Some of the most ornate or picturesque houses in the district are designed in the Chateauesque style.
 Identifying features of this style include steeply pitched roofs with a busy roofline involving many vertical elements including spires, pinnacles, turrets, gables, wall dormers and shaped chimneys.
-Examples of the Chateauesque style in the district include 2321 Grandview Ave. by Desjardins & Hayward, and 2321 Upland Pl., with an 1890s addition attributed to the same firm.
+2321 Upland Pl. is an example of the Chateauesque style in the district, with an 1890s addition attributed to Desjardins & Hayward.
+This home was given to Charles Mayer and his bride Fannie when they moved back to Cincinnati after Charles’ stint as US District Attorney in Alabama.
+For a number of years, it served as a nursing home and is now a small condo building.